 The Program goals are to:

 ◦ Strengthen connections between researchers and educators to advance science and student learning

 ◦ Support interdisciplinary collaborations that actively engage educators and their students in scientific research

 ◦ Create opportunities for increased exposure to and success in emerging and interdisciplinary areas of molecular, cellular and microbial biosciences

 ◦ Encourage sustainable collaborator networks and effective mentoring practices

 ◦ Broaden participation of the STEM workforce

-The Program fosters activities and communications to develop a robust community of scientists actively engaged in mentoring, networking, and collaborations.
-It leverages two longstanding, national STEM education conferences – the Annual Biomedical Research Conference for Minority Students (ABRCMS) and the Annual ASM Conference for Undergraduate Educators (ASMCUE).
-Two leading strategies help achieve the Program goals:
+The program fosters activities and communications to develop a robust community of scientists actively engaged in mentoring, networking, and collaborations.
+It leverages two longstanding, national STEM education conference - the Annual Biomedical Research Conference for Minority Students (ABRCMS) and the Annual ASM Conference for Undergraduate Educators (ASMCUE).

-Supporting collaborations among research scientists, educators and/or advanced trainees that are mutually beneficial, well planned and sustained with ongoing networks and mentoring.
+2. Supporting collaborations among research scientists, educators and/or advanced trainees that are mutually beneficial, well planned and sustained with ongoing networks and mentoring.